Osteochondrosis in the dog

 Elbow

-In the U.K. the most common form of osteochondrosis occurs in the elbow joint.
+In the UK the most common form of osteochondrosis occurs in the elbow joint.
 There are three types of osteochondrosis of the elbow, which together form a syndrome which we call: “Elbow Dysplasia.”

-• Fragmented Medial Coronoid Process, (seen in all large breeds, but especially Retrievers, Labradors, Rottweilers, Bernese Mountain Dogs).
+• Fragmented medial coronoid process (seen in all large breeds, but especially Retrievers, Labradors, Rottweilers, Bernese Mountain Dogs).

-• Ununited Anconeal Process, (seen in GSD, Basset Hound, St. Bernard, and only rarely in other breeds).
+• Ununited anconeal process (seen in GSD, Basset Hound, St. Bernard, and only rarely in other breeds).

-• Osteochondritis Dissecans of the Medial Humeral Condyle, (seen in the Labrador, Golden Retriever and occasionally the Rottweiler).
+• Osteochondritis dissecans of the medial humeral condyle (seen in the Labrador, Golden Retriever and occasionally the Rottweiler).

 Of these, fragmented medial coronoid process is the most common.
 The locations of these problems are illustrated in the following pictures.

 In the first of these pictures, we are looking forwards at the elbow joint from the back.
-You can see how the ulna, (the long bone of the lower foreleg), overlies the humerus, (the bone of the upper foreleg).
-The inside of the dog, which we call “medial” is on the right, the outside, which we call “lateral” is on the left.
+You can see how the ulna (the long bone of the lower foreleg) overlies the humerus (the bone of the upper foreleg).
+The inside of the dog, which we call “medial,” is on the right, the outside, which we call “lateral,” is on the left.
 On the diagram, coloured yellow, you can see the coronoid process, which is a small bony prominence on the ulna.
 The anconeal process is not visible on this view, but its location is indicated on the x-ray picture.
-Looking at the x-ray picture, you can see that the medial coronoid process is in fact, particularly difficult to see.
+Looking at the x-ray picture, you can see that the medial coronoid process is, in fact, particularly difficult to see.
 This presents major difficulties in diagnosis (see also Treatment below).

 Shown in blue is the area of the humerus which is affected by OCD.